 Any violation of the policy may result in severe action, including termination.

 Drug and alcohol screenings should also be a critical component of healthcare employers’ employment policies.
 Offers of employment should be made contingent on passing a screening test.
-With a proper policy in place, healthcare employers can conduct random drug screenings of current employees to ensure that workers remain drug and alcohol-free while on the job.
+With a proper policy in place, healthcare employers can conduct random drug tests of current employees to ensure that workers remain drug and alcohol-free while on the job.
 Furthermore, healthcare employers should test employees after any accident or near-miss incident and after an employee returns from a leave of absence.

 Healthcare employers must enforce alcohol and drug policies consistently to minimize the risk of discrimination claims based on race, ethnicity, gender, religion, disability or other protected class.
 The healthcare employer may choose to enforce drug policies differently among different job categories, but it is advisable to have consistent enforcement for employees in the same category.
 For example, it may be acceptable to require all surgeons to undergo monthly drug tests but only test front desk or administrative personnel annually.
 But predominantly testing males, however, could lead to a gender discrimination lawsuit.